Introduction

 Shipping Zone Strategy: Fulfillment Utah

-Now, let’s talk about the shipping zone strategy.
-This strategy involves dividing geographic areas into zones based on the distance from the shipping origin.
+Now, let’s discuss the shipping zone strategy.
+This strategy involves dividing geographic areas into zones based on their distance from the shipping origin.
 The goal is to optimize shipping rates and provide faster delivery times.

 Imagine a business with a warehouse in Utah that ships products to customers nationwide.
 First, use the shipping zone strategy.
 They can divide the country into zones based on the distance from Utah.
 Each zone is assigned a corresponding shipping rate.